-Charles Dickens is also well-known for his use of polysyndeton along with commas or both the devices.
-You can see the effects of both the devices in this passage taken from Dombey and Son.
+Charles Dickens is also well-known for his use of polysyndeton, as well as commas – often using both of these devices.
+You can see the effects in this passage taken from Dombey and Son.

 Function of Polysyndeton

 Polysyndeton performs several functions.
-Not only does it join words, phrases and clauses and thus brings continuity in a sentence, but it acts also as a stylistic device, brings rhythm to the text with the repetition of conjunctions in quick succession.
+Not only does it join words, phrases, and clauses, bringing continuity to a sentence, but it acts also as a stylistic device that brings rhythm to the text with the repetition of conjunctions in quick succession.
 It is also employed as a tool to lay emphasis to the ideas the conjunctions connect.